How to create a company password policy

 Provide password training

 Getting a password policy on the books is undoubtedly valuable.
 But providing your employees with relevant security awareness training further enhances the benefits.
 Not only can it reinforce the guidelines, but it can also clarify why a strong password is so important.
-Informed employees may be more likely to comply with your requirements.
+Informed employees may be more likely to comply with your password requirements and IT policies.

 If you have any reason to believe your systems or accounts may have been compromised, require password changes for all affected employees.
 Otherwise, threat actors may have continued user account access.

-Password management software enables your team to use longer, more complicated passwords without needing to remember them all.
-Additionally, a password manager can generate a unique password, preventing employees from leaning on familiar patterns.
+Password management software enables your team to use longer, stronger passwords without needing to remember multiple passwords.
+Additionally, a password manager can generate a unique password, preventing employees from leaning on familiar patterns or password reuse.
+A different password for each platform is inherently more secure.

 Consider password policy enforcement software

 Even the strongest password policy is worthless without enforcement.
-Without the right solution, trying to get employees to comply is like herding cats.
-Thankfully, password policy enforcement software lets you configure and automatically enforce policies without the need to glare threateningly at each employee.
+Without the right solution, getting employees to comply is like herding cats.
+Thankfully, effective password policy enforcement software lets you configure and automatically enforce policies without the need to glare threateningly at each employee.

 Set a lockout after failed attempts